2017-Arizona-Opportunity-Hack/Team4/README.md

 was converting addresses into latitude/longitude values.
 There are a plethora of free services available, our issue was over-taxing the free system past our daily limits.

+5. Open any browser and navigate to http://localhost:5000